-Responsibilities of the Governing Body
+Responsibilities of Governing Body

-As explained more fully in the Statement of Responsibilities of the Governing Body set out on pages 31-32 the Governing Body are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Responsibilities of the Governing Body set out on page 32, the Governing Body are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Governing Body are responsible for assessing the Group and Academy's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Governing Body either intend to liquidate the company or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Governing Body are responsible for assessing the Group and Academy's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Governing Body either intend to liquidate all or part of the Academy Group or to cease operations, or have no realistic alternative but to do so.